So you are driving the Road to Hana on your own!

 There’s tent camping at a cost of around $20 per night.

-There are also cabins for a cost of around $90 per night available here.
+There are also the Waianapanapa State park cabins for a cost of around $100 per night available here.
 Cabins do book up in advance so it might require a little bit more planning and/or luck!
+The cabins are OPEN in 2022!

 This beach is the famous red sand beach of Maui.
 The trail to get to the beach may or may not pass through private property.